Washington Capitals' Jakub Vrana: Future Face of the Franchise

 Is this Finally His Breakout Season?

 The answer is an overwhelming yes.
-The 23-year-old is ranks second for the most goals on the team behind Alex Ovechkin with 11, fifth with 9 assists, and fourth with 20 points.
-Vrana is also tied for the eighth-most amount of goals in the league, making he and Ovechkin the only Capitals players in the NHL’s top-25 goal scorers.
+Vrana ranks second for the most goals on the team behind Alex Ovechkin with 11, fifth with 9 assists, and fourth with 20 points.
+He is also tied for the eighth-most amount of goals in the league, making he and Ovechkin the only Capitals players in the NHL’s top-25 goal scorers.

 Still don’t think he’s that valuable?
 Check out these statistics: Vrana is tied for the fourth-most even-strength goals in the NHL (10), he leads Washington with over one-expected goal per hour (1.08), and the team controls over half the shot attempts when he’s on the ice (54.4%).
 With that said, the winger is largely responsible for the Capitals’ success this season.